comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 fi

 ```
-[Fig][The above script shows the algorithms to delete a car]
+[Fig15][The above script shows the algorithms to delete a car]

 The following steps summarize the algorithms to delete a car:
 1. Check the existance and number of arguments.
 If not equal to one, then print "message" and exit.
 If yes, continue.
 1.Atribute a variable to the argument
 1.Move to the database folder and check if car exists.
 If not, then print "message" and exit.
 Else, delete the car file ```$ plate.txt``` and delete the car info in the ```maincarfile.txt```
-1. Move to the script folder and run the frame script
+1. Move to the script folder and run the frame script to show the results.

 Summary
 =============